nandcep/nandcep/README.md

 An Apple fanboy who is wondering to become an enterprise application expert.
 As a game changer for more than 10 years in informatics engineering which have been applied on many industries, my specializations are in digital platform and middleware.

 - 🔭 I’m currently working on Indonesian wireless network provider PT.
-Telekomunikasi Selular as Sr. Specialist
+Telekomunikasi Selular (Telkomsel) as Sr. Specialist
 - 🌱 I’m currently implementing Reactive System and speaking in Go - Java
 - 💡 I’m looking to collaborate on open source and cloud development
 - ⚡ Fun fact: I am writing a code only for special occasion, just too busy with my holiday~
-- 💬 Prefer a remote working, writing in Markdown format, and have a "consultant soul" deep in my mind
+- 💬 Prefer for remote working job, writing in Markdown format, and have a "consultant soul" deep in my mind

 A detail person, well documented, love to be involved on design and architecture, a brain stormer, challenger, willing to do the best practice, avoid redundant work, and a problem solver.